-For the purposes of evaluating the trial, the LA SEND team must send a copy of the response to recommendation letter(s) to the evaluator at SENDletters@IFFResearch.com.
+For the purposes of evaluating the trial, the LA SEND team must send a copy of the response to recommendation letter(s) to the evaluator at

+SENDletters@IFFResearch.com.
 This will help the DfE to collate data about how the trial has worked in practice and will feed into any future decisions around its continuation and the nature of recommendations.
-It must also be sent to the Department for Education at Rec.SEND@education.gov.uk.

 The response to recommendation letters will be obtained by Ofsted and the Care Quality Commission for the purpose of their local area SEND inspections.
 Template letters are included as part of the toolkit.